digidotcom/xbee-java/examples/communication/ReceiveModemStatusSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application that shows how Modem Status packets (events related to the device and the network) are handled using the API.
+  This sample Java application shows how modem status packets (events related to the device and the network) are handled using the API.

-  The application prints the Modem Status events to the standard output when received.
+  The application prints the modem status events to the standard output when received.

   NOTE: This example uses the generic XBee device (XBeeDevice) class,